gauthierbl/DeckOfCards/readme.md

 memory.
 A very good visual explanation can be found [here](http://bost.ocks.org/mike/shuffle/).
 See the last example.

 ## How was randomness tested?
-Testing something that is random is a bit of a trick.
-A good starting point is to control the randomness by using a seed.
-The seed ensures that I get back the same "random" numbers every time.
-It also helps that `Shuffler`'s constructor allows a client to pass in a source of randomness (represented by the java `Random` class).
-By externalizing `Shuffler`'s randomness I can simplify its testing.
+Testing randomness can be difficult -- it's random.
+I implemented `Shuffler`'s constructors to make the implementation more testable by allowing the client to pass in a source of randomness represented by the Java `Random` class.
+By externalizing `Shuffler`'s randomness I can better control the testing environment.

-Given that the JDK folks and I think alike I figured it would be a good idea to use `Collections.shuffle()` as baseline for a test.
-If I gave `Collections.shuffle()` the same input (same randomness, same list of objects to shuffle) as my `Shuffler` then the results should be the same.
+My code uses an algorithm similar to the algorithm used by `Collections.shuffle()`.
+Because the JDK also uses Fisher-Yates, I can use it as a baseline for testing.
+If I give `Collections.shuffle()` the same input (the same randomness and the same list of objects to shuffle) as my `Shuffler` the results should be the same.